stanfordjournalism/stanford-progj-2020/docs/python/libraries.md

 ```

 Once installed in the virtual environment, you can import and use modules in the same way as described [above](#importing-modules).
-**Just don't forget to active the virtual environment before running your code or interactive interpreter!!**
+**Just don't forget to activate the virtual environment before running a script or the interactive interpreter!!**

 ```
 cd /path/to/awesome-project